Where Was I? (TV series)

-Where Was I? was an American panel show which aired on the DuMont Television Network Tuesdays at 9pm ET from September 2, 1952, to October 6, 1953.
+Where Was I? is an American panel show which aired on the DuMont Television Network Tuesdays at 9pm ET from September 2, 1952, to October 6, 1953.

 The series consisted of panelists would have to guess a location by listening to clues and viewing photos.
 Hosts included Dan Seymour, Ken Roberts, and John Reed King, and panelists included Bill Cullen, Nancy Guild, Virginia Graham, and Skitch Henderson.

 Episode status

 As with most DuMont series, no episodes are known to exist.